Testimonials about Dorothy and PS&T

 “I feel very much now that I can set other physical challenges for myself,” Bordewich said.

 Dorothy Hamburg, M.S.
-Exercise Physiologist Post-PT & Rehab Conditioning Specialist based in the Hudson Valley, Red Hook, NY.
+Exercise Physiologist Post-PT & Rehab Conditioning Specialist based in the Hudson Valley, Uptown Kingston, NY.

 Read more >>